Dear Future Self,

-I’m moving towards creating a sacred kitchen, and can’t wait to try out a new approach to eating.
+I’m moving towards creating a sacred kitchen, and can’t wait to try out this new approach to eating.
 I’ll write more on that soon.

 Meanwhile, I believe we shouldn’t be too hard on ourselves.
 I think we can enjoy everything that this world gifts us, as long as we do it consciously.

 We are the ones who can check if something is nourishing or just giving us a short high.
-If something is actually taking more energy than it’s giving us.
+If something is actually taking more energy than it’s giving us in the long run.

-Freedom is never being able to buy or have or consume everything.
-We’re not free if we can eat as much as we want of what we want.
+Freedom is never being able to buy or have or consume everything, you can’t buy freedom as they say.

-We’re free when we can be happy with what is, without needing anything external.
+We’re free when we can be happy with what is, feel and experience and enjoy ourselves without needing anything external, to soothe us.

 When I’m able to find pleasure in everything that I do and to make choices that serve myself and others well, then I feel free.

 Yesterday I went to Göttingen, to take myself out to lunch and to get some things for my new, sacred kitchen.
 On the way back to the car, I saw a girl struggling with too many bags.

 I asked if I could give her a hand and ended up carrying her biggest bag to her new home because she was exhausted.

 Freedom is being able to take the time when someone needs us, to meet and help out when we can.